darwinia-network/crab-docs/docs/builders/tools/eth-libraries/web3py.md

 ---
 title: Web3.py
+sidebar_position: 3
-description: Follow this tutorial to learn how to use the Ethereum Web3 Python Library to deploy Solidity smart contracts to Moonbeam.
+description: Follow this tutorial to learn how to use the Ethereum Web3 Python Library to deploy Solidity smart contracts to Pangolin.
 ---
 # Web3.py Python Library

 ![Intro diagram](/images/integrations/integrations-web3py-banner.png)

-## Introduction {: #introduction }
+## Introduction

 [Web3.py](https://web3py.readthedocs.io/) is a set of libraries that allow developers to interact with Ethereum nodes using HTTP, IPC, or WebSocket protocols with Python.
-Moonbeam has an Ethereum-like API available that is fully compatible with Ethereum-style JSON RPC invocations.
-Therefore, developers can leverage this compatibility and use the web3.py library to interact with a Moonbeam node as if they were doing so on Ethereum.
+Pangolin has an Ethereum-like API available that is fully compatible with Ethereum-style JSON RPC invocations.
+Therefore, developers can leverage this compatibility and use the web3.py library to interact with a  node as if they were doing so on Ethereum.

-## Setup Web3.py with Moonbeam {: #setup-web3py-with-moonbeam }
+## Setup Web3.py with Pangolin

 To get started with the web3.py library, install it using the following command: